AP Interview: Correa says no plans to return to Ecuador

 But the combative leader also feuded with the media, business community, indigenous groups and environmentalists by pushing through measures that consolidated executive power.

-Correa’s hand-picked predecessor, Lenin Moreno, won the 2017 presidential election, but the two men have had a bitter falling out.
+Correa’s hand-picked successor, Lenin Moreno, won the 2017 presidential election, but the two men have had a bitter falling out.

 Since leaving power last year and moving to his wife’s native Belgium, his record has come under increasing scrutiny.